Gnaag98/robot-competition-software/README.md

 ### Get MAC-address
-To get the MAC-addresses of the ESP32 microcontrollers, upload the `mac_address` sketches and note down the six pairs of hexadecimal numbers from the serial output.
-Make sure to have the correct baud rate specified in the setup() function.
+To get the MAC-addresses of the ESP32 microcontrollers, upload the `mac_address` sketches and note down the six hexadecimal numbers from the serial output.
+Make sure to have the same baud rate specified in the serial monitor as in the setup function.

 ### Pair ESP devices